spotinst/spot-oceancd-releases-old/examples/README.md

     Do not forget to change accordingly the namespace.
 It will be found relevant for the rest of the procedure.

-    Please note that your first apply will not create a Canary Deployment.
+    Please note that your first apply will create your SpotDeployment resources (can be tracked via the Workload table).

 2. Create and Apply your entities : Strategy & RolloutSpec

-    Please note that if you decide to make use of a traffic manager OceanCD supports many of them which can be found in the traffic manager
+    Please note that if you decide to make use of a traffic manager Ocean CD supports many of them which can be found in the traffic manager folder.

-3. Apply changes to your SpotDeployment and Apply
+3. Perform changes to your SpotDeployment and Apply

-You are now all set to get working with OceanCD.
+You are now all set to get working with Ocean CD.